mmtftr/cmpe230-project1/README.md

             if next token is not TOKEN_CLOSE_BRACKET
                 exit with error message
         else return NODE_ID from t
-    else if next token is TOKEN_FUNC
+    else if next token is TOKEN_FUNC_CALL
     ...
 </pre>

-As you can see, the precedence is handled by the layerization of precedence levels with different functions, that is
+As you can see, the precedence is handled by the layerization of precedence levels with different functions.
+Whenever the parse enters a place where it expects a sequence of tokens that make up a meaningful expression, it recursively descends into first a sum expression, then a product expression, and finally an atomic expression

 ### Code Generator